AnubisLMS/Anubis/docs/README.md

 #		--namespace mariadb

 make -C k8s/prod mariadb
 ```

 #### 2.6.2 Elasticsearch

 Anubis uses elasticsearch as a search engine for logging, and event tracking.
 The
-[elastic ecosystem](https://www.elastic.co/) has other tools like [kibana](#263-kibana) and [logstash](#271-logstash)
+[elastic ecosystem](https://www.elastic.co/) has other tools like [kibana](#263-kibana)
-for visualizing data, and logging.
+for visualizing data.
 Other than the visualization features, elastic allows us to simply start
 throwing data at it without defining any meaningful shape.
 This allows us to just log events and data into
 elastic to be retrieved, and visualized later.

 The Elasticsearch stack is pretty annoying to manage on its own.
-Installing through the bitnami chart is
+Installing through an official chart is
 much easier.

 ```shell